The time- and mindkeeper — your local-first AI work companion

 Let it run

 Schedule cron-AI agents to do the boring parts: a Monday-morning briefing on last week, a Friday invoice draft, a daily KB digest.
-They run locally on your hardware (Hobby) or on our hosted token quota (Companion / Pro).
+They run locally on your hardware (Local) or on our hosted token quota (Companion / Pro).

 A memory layer for your AI — with a real productivity tool attached.